-It’s sometimes difficult for customers of hosting services to determine which plans and companies will best meet their needs.
+It’s sometimes difficult for hosting service customers to determine which plans and companies will best meet their needs.
 This challenge has become more pronounced in the era of virtual private servers (VPS’s) and cloud computing.
 Although distributed virtualization has strongly positive attributes – speed, reliability, redundancy, cost-effectiveness, etc. – it also can be unclear exactly what you are getting.

-We feel that one of the best ways to use a blog is to draw on customer questions and turn individual conversations into education for a broad audience.
-That way we are answering common concerns, while always respecting the privacy and sensitivity of any information stated during the interaction.
-We call the series of articles that is derived from our specific user communications “Real World Scenarios” (RWS).
+One of the best ways to use a blog is to draw on customer questions and turn individual conversations into education for a broad audience.
+That way, we answer common concerns while always respecting the privacy and sensitivity of any information stated during the interaction.
+We call the series of articles derived from our specific user communications “Real World Scenarios” (RWS).

 Why speed is critical for websites

 There are two basic reasons and one more complex reason why speed is crucial if you want to succeed with your site.
 Basic reasons: